purs-nix/purs-nix/docs/derivations.md

 , no-prefix ? false
 , json-errors ? false

-, incremental ? true
+, incremental ? false
 }
 ```

 - `incremental`: Whether or not to build the modules incrementally.
-This will cause the initial build time to be much slower, but will generally increase the build time after the individual modules have been initially built.
+This will almost certainly cause your build times to be slower, but may give some improvements when iterating on certain modules in very large projects.
+Note: turning this off will not disable the separate compiling of dependencies.

 The upper options correspond to the flags you can pass `purs compile`.